Buckle up for a deep dive into the Honda Odyssey’s history!

 The 2004 Odyssey emerges as the crown jewel of the second generation, boasting solid reliability and owner satisfaction scores from both Edmunds and Consumer Reports.

-Under the hood, you’ll find a robust 3.5L J35A4 V6 engine paired with a 5-speed BYBA automatic transmission.
-Honda offered three trim levels – LX, EX, and EX-L – catering to a range of preferences and budgets.
+Under the hood, you’ll find a powerful 3.5L J35A4 V6 engine paired with a 5-speed BYBA automatic transmission.
+Honda offered three trim levels – LX, EX, and EX-L – catering to a variety of preferences and budgets.

 On the tech and safety front, the 2004 model came equipped with traction control, anti-lock brakes, and side-curtain airbags.
 It also introduced some firsts for Honda, including a DVD-based navigation system and a rear-seat DVD entertainment system.